TUDelft-MUDE/teacher/book/book.md

 ```
 ````

-This source doesn't show up in the online book, but makes the source visible for future authors
+This source doesn't show up in the online book, but makes the source visible for future authors.
+See [this file](https://github.com/TUDelft-MUDE/book/blob/2025-draft/book/time_series/examples_PSD.ipynb) as an example.

 ## Copyright and Licenses
 The book is released openly, copyrighted by all of us as employees from Delft University of Technology, with a CC BY License.
 Please comply to the obvious rules for citations for text and figures and don't use non-licensed (or non compatible with our CC BY license) material from others.
 Some content has been taken out of the book because of copyright risks in preparation for the 2025-2026 academic year.
 Read [the TeachBooks manual](https://teachbooks.io/manual/installation-and-setup/copyright.html) for more information about how to deal with copyright.